UK Premium Index live · refreshed with each ABI & Confused.com release Independent · Editorial · Information only — disclosures in footer

 What does it cost to insure a Honda Civic?

 A typical UK driver pays roughly £600 to £870 a year for comprehensive cover on a mainstream Honda Civic in 2026.
-Finder's UK data puts the blended average around £869 a year (about £77 a month), while the broader UK market average sits near £600 — the ABI's Motor Insurance Premium Tracker reported an average paid comprehensive premium of £560 in Q1 2026, and the Confused.com Price Index recorded £711 in quoted prices over the same period.
+Finder's UK data puts the blended average around £869 a year (about £77 a month), while the broader UK market average sits near £600 — the ABI's Motor Insurance Premium Tracker reported an average paid comprehensive premium of £566 in Q2 2026 (average paid), and the Confused.com Price Index recorded £719 in quoted prices over the same period (average quoted).

 The Civic's cost comes down to four things: